Whammy! The All-New Press Your Luck: Production

 Game Show Network (GSN) acquired the rights to air Press Your Luck in September 2001, and high viewership ratings prompted the network to order a revival of the series.
 Two pilots were taped on February 13, 2002: one with original Press Your Luck host Peter Tomarken and the other hosted by Todd Newton.
 Newton was ultimately chosen to host the show.
 Tomarken explained that he was asked to change his style of hosting, saying, "It was terribly hurtful and I think I was doomed before I did [the audition].
 I remember being told, 'No, no. Be nice.
 Be sure everybody likes you.'
 I took that advice with the pilot.
 I made the same mistake."
 Tomarken also acknowledged that GSN wanted to employ a younger host in an effort to attract a younger audience.

 GSN produced 65 episodes for the first season, which began airing April 15, 2002.
 The series was eventually renewed for a second season, which consisted of 65 additional episodes that premiered March 17, 2003.
-Following the conclusion of the Tournament of Champions, which completed its run on July 25, 2003.
+Following the conclusion of the Tournament of Champions, which completed its run on July 25, 2003, a combination of first-run new episodes and reruns continued to air until December 5.
 Additionally, a short-lived Filipino version of the show aired on GMA Network in 2007–08.
 The series, entitled Whammy!
 Push Your Luck, was hosted by Paolo Bediones and Rufa Mae Quinto.